Tqualizer/Retro-Street-Fighter-reinforcement-learning/README.md

 This repo includes some example .bk2 files in thefolder for those interested to play back and observe the AI in action.

 ## (Planned) additions & changes
+* [ ] Implement and test other algorithms (e.g. PPO)
+* [ ] Implement discretization so that special moves are part of the moveset
 * [ ] Track learning in game with interactive parser
-* [ ] Implement and test other algorithms (e.g. PPO)
-* [ ] Code in character special moves as inputs
 * [ ] Apply pre-trained models to new situations (experiment with different states and characters)
 * [ ] Add ability to train from human input parameters or play against human opponent